Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 * line buffer
-  If you configurate 10000 lines over of TeraTerm line buffer, you need to setup MaxBuffSize entry in the 'teraterm.ini' file.
+  If you configure 10000 lines over of TeraTerm line buffer, you need to setup MaxBuffSize entry in the 'teraterm.ini' file.
 See example of this value below.

 ------------------------------------------------------------------------------------